Metal polishes are used to clean metals, including brass, copper, or silver. This article discusses the harmful effects from swallowing metal polish.

 How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
 The faster a person gets medical help, the better the chance for recovery.

-Prolonged exposure to lacquer fumes can cause serious, long-term health problems.
+Prolonged exposure to metal polish fumes can cause serious, long-term health problems.